visual-framework/vf-core/components/embl-breadcrumbs-lookup/README.md

-# EMBL Breadcrumbs Lookup Component
+# EMBL Breadcrumbs Lookup component

 ## About